scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 However, it is possible to create a signac project with state points corresponding to each row, which may be a good use of signac if there is file-based data affiliated with each row's parameters.

 This paper will focus on developments to the signac framework over the last 3 years, during which features, flexibility, usability, and performance have been greatly improved.
-The core data structures in signac have been overhauled to provide a powerful, generic implementation of "synced collections," that we will leverage in future versions of signac to enable more performant data indexing and more flexible data layouts.
+The core data structures in signac have been overhauled to provide a powerful and generic implementation of "synced collections," that we will leverage in future versions of signac to enable more performant data indexing and flexible data layouts.
-In signac-flow, we have added support for submitting groups of operations with conditional dependencies, allowing for more efficient utilization of large HPC resources, and further developments allow for operations to act on arbitrary subsets of the data space rather than single jobs alone.
+In signac-flow, we have added support for submitting groups of operations with conditional dependencies, allowing for more efficient utilization of large HPC resources.
-Meanwhile, performance enhancements have enabled scaling up to much larger data spaces.
+Further developments allow for operations to act on arbitrary subsets of the data space, or "aggregates," rather than single jobs alone.
-Moving beyond code development, this paper will also discuss the scientific work these features have enabled, and key partnerships and affiliations with scientific software initiatives and organizations such as MoSDeF and NumFOCUS.
+Moving beyond code development, this paper will also discuss the scientific work these features have enabled and the organizational developments from key partnerships and affiliations with scientific software initiatives and organizations such as MoSDeF and NumFOCUS.
 We will share our project's experience in progressively revising project governance to catalyze sustained contributions of many kinds, while adding more points of entry for learning about the project (Slack support, office hours), and participating in Google Summer of Code in 2020 as a NumFOCUS Affiliated Project.

 Applications of signac
 ----------------------

-The signac framework has been cited 51 times, according to Google Scholar.
-The framework has been used in a range of scientific fields and with many types of computational workflows.
+The signac framework has been cited 51 times, according to Google Scholar, and has been used in a range of scientific fields with various types of computational workflows.
 Some of these studies include quantum calculations of small molecules, screenings of ionic liquids and organic solvents, inverse design of pair potentials, optimizing photonic band gaps in colloidal materials, analyzing colloidal self-assembly with machine learning, and economic analysis of drought risk [no citation].
 Much of the published research using signac comes from chemical engineering, materials science, or physics, the home fields of many of signac's core developers and thus fields where the project has had greater exposure.
 In addition to social factors such as the "home field advantage," materials research commonly requires large HPC resources with shared file systems, a use case where signac excels.
 However, there are many other fields with similar hardware needs where signac can be applied.
-These include simulation-heavy HPC workloads such as fluid dynamics, atomic/nuclear physics, or genomics; data-intensive fields such as economics or machine learning; and applications needing fast, flexible prototypes for optimization and data analysis.
+These include simulation-heavy HPC workloads such as fluid dynamics, atomic/nuclear physics, or genomics, data-intensive fields such as economics or machine learning, and applications needing fast, flexible prototypes for optimization and data analysis.

 ..
     TODO: Categorize papers by field, show counts? e.g. The most common scientific fields citing signac are materials science (10), molecular simulation (8), optical materials (5), ...